Flash is Good. Off-camera flash is Better! Keep reading to learn why.

 Of course, the control may also come in the form of adding modifiers, flags or gobos to our lights.
 Modifiers like umbrellas and softboxes make our flashes look like larger light sources.
 Flags help us direct light in specific directions or block it from unwanted places.
 Gobos helps us project shadows on top of our subject or the background.

 Whatever the reason for using off-camera flash, there are three main ways to trigger a flash off-camera: cables, optical slaves or radio triggers.
-Those will be the subject of different blog posts.
+Now you know why use off-camera flash.

 Have you used off-camera flash?
 What has been your experience?
 Leave your comments below.